Tianshi-Xu/Tianshi-Xu2.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+(My website is under updating) Tianshi Xu is now a first-year Ph.D. student at the School of Integrated Circuit, Peking University.
+His research interests include privacy and security of AI, especially privacy-preserving deep learning (PPDL).